ArsamAryandoust/PowerFoundationModels/docs/downloads.md

 ## OPFData

-You can download the raw OPFData datasets from pytorch geometric.
+You can download the raw OPFData datasets using pytorch geometric.

 ```python
 !pip install pyg-nightly # Only necessary until PyG 2.6.0 is released.